mvmeadows/Email-Unsubscriber/README.md

 6. Fill in other required details (such as the name) and click "Create."
 7. Download the credentials file (JSON) and rename it to client_secrets.json.
 8. Save the file in the folder dist/main

+## Enabling Gmail API
+The Gmail API needs to be enabled within the Google Cloud Console.
+To do so follow these steps:
+1. Go to the Google Cloud Console: https://console.cloud.google.com/
+2. Select your project.
+3. Navigate to the "APIs & Services" > "Enabled APIs & services" page.
+4. Click "ENABLE APIS AND SERICES"
+5. Search for "Gmail API" and select it
+6. Click "Enable"

 ## Create Test Users
 Test users need to be created with the email of the email you want to analyze.